thersites-ac/hippokleides-glory-horse/README.md

     * more tags for randomized selections
     * share clips between channels
     * record only individual users, or allow users to opt out of recording
+    * it would be nice if `ClipManager::sync` were atomic, to roll back the deletion in the case of a download error